simonsobs/ocs/docs/user/ocs_util.rst

 ========

 In many situations you might want to run OCS clients or view so3g data without having to install the software on your local system.
-The OCS Util docker is a general purpose utility docker which can be used to easily view data or run ocs clients through a jupyter notebook or a command line interface.
+The ocs-util container is a general purpose utility docker container which can be used to easily view data or run ocs clients through a jupyter notebook or a command line interface.

 Setup
 =====

-The OCS Util docker can be setup by putting the following entry in your system's ``docker-compose.yml`` file::
+The ocs-util container can be setup by putting the following entry in your system's ``docker-compose.yml`` file::

   ocs-util: